 Touring the Web - This program asks the question: Can there possibly be more to find on the Internet?
 Answer: There will always be more.
 JB drills down and mines the web for those hidden gems you probably would not otherwise see.
 You'll be enlightened, entertained, and educated with a dollop of humor.
 Who could ask for more?
 How does JB get information for his Touring the Web presentations?
-A quick search tells him there are about 4.2 billion indexed pages.
-Some are interesting, informative, educational, or entertaining, and some are weird.
+A quick search reveals that there are approximately 4.2 billion indexed pages.
+Some are interesting, informative, educational, or entertaining, while others are unusual.
 So, he looks for all those while making his morning coffee, eating lunch, and whenever he finds a spare moment.
-He saves them to create his Touring the Web presentation.
+He saves them to create his Touring the Web presentations.
 It consists of web pages, videos, images, and other tidbits that will, he hopes, keep you entertained for an hour or so.